 - If you have a high-end coffee machine, you may use its descaling feature to do the process automatically.
 If your appliance doesn’t have this feature, you may follow the next steps for manual descaling.

 - Run the descaler solution into the coffee machine.

 - If it is your first time descaling your coffee machine in ages, turn off the machine mid-brew cycle (note: do not add coffee beans) and let it sit for thirty minutes to an hour.
 If you descale your coffee machine regularly, you can run the brew cycle without the rest period.

 - Remove the descaler solution and thoroughly rinse your coffee machine.
 Make sure to remove all descaler residue.

-- Once rinsed, run a water cycle twice, letting the water cool down between each cycle, to remove leftover residues to prevent the solution from possibly affecting the taste of your first brew.
+- Once rinsed, run a water cycle twice, letting the water cool down between each cycle, to remove leftover residues and prevent the solution from possibly affecting the taste of your first brew.